mandar-gite/cs50_project/README.md

 The acquisition of teachers involves digital marketing on WhatsApp groups and social media to drive traffic to digital properties.

-This consists in sharing campaign links with the audience.
+It involves sharing campaign links with the audience.
 The campaigns are conducted weekly for the teachers' acquisition, onboarding, certification, and servicing.
 Once a year, a multi-state world power championship is arranged for students of 7 states of India, involving 1 million students.
 The event requires driving traffic to digital properties.

 # Motivation :
 The LfW ops require substantial sharing of URLs for the acquisition and servicing of the teacher and students.
 LfW presently uses paid third-party URL shorteners.
 They are effieicnt and effective however  there is cost involved and lack of customisation .leads to subscribing features which are not required at all .
 Need is felt of a simple in house shortner service